-At the UC Davis Financial Aid Office, our staff will do their very best to help you get the financial aid you need to meet your educational goals.
+At the UC Davis Financial Aid Office, our staff will do our best to help you get the financial aid you need to meet your educational goals.
 Here's what you will need to know when applying for financial aid:

 Timeline for High School Senior and Community College Transfer Students

-- November 1-30: Apply for admission to the University.
+- November 1-30: Submit your admissions application to the University.

-- January-March 2: Complete your FAFSA online.
-If you are not eligible to apply for the FAFSA, complete a California Dream Act Application.
-Submit your FAFSA or California Dream Act Application as soon as possible after January 1 and before March 2 for priority consideration.
-Be sure to list UC Davis school code 001313.
+- Early October to March 2: Complete your FAFSA or California Dream Act Application online.
+It is important that you submit your application before March 2 each year for priority aid consideration.
+Be sure to also list UC Davis school code 001313.

 - All students should also apply for Cal Grant by submitting a GPA Verification form to the California Student Aid Commission before March 2.
 More information about GPA verification is available on our applying for aid page, or through your high school, community college, or financial aid office.

-- Mid-March: If admitted to UC Davis, you will be able to login to MyAwards to review your aid and requirements.
+- Mid-March to April: If admitted to UC Davis, you will be able to login to MyAwards to review your aid and requirements.

-- You simultaneously apply for scholarships offered through UC Davis when you complete the UC Application for Undergraduate Admission and Scholarships from November 1-30.
+- You simultaneously apply for scholarships offered through UC Davis when you submit the UC Application for Undergraduate Admission and Scholarships from November 1-30.